MoatLab/FEMU/meson/docs/markdown/Reference-manual.md

 process.
 This function provides a way for projects (and subprojects) to report this information in a clear way.

 The content is a series of key/value pairs grouped into sections.
-If the section keyword argument is omitted, those key/value pairs are implicitly grouped into a section with no title. key/value pairs can optionally be grouped into a dictionary, but keep in mind that dictionaries does not guarantee ordering. `key` must be string, `value` can only be integer, boolean, string, or a list of those.
+If the section keyword argument is omitted, those key/value pairs are implicitly grouped into a section with no title. key/value pairs can optionally be grouped into a dictionary, but keep in mind that dictionaries does not guarantee ordering. `key` must be string, `value` can be:

+- an integer, boolean or string
+- *since 0.57.0* an external program or a dependency
+- *since 0.58.0* a feature option
+- a list of those.

 `summary()` can be called multiple times as long as the same section/key pair doesn't appear twice.
 All sections will be collected and printed at the end of the configuration in the same order as they have been called.

 Keyword arguments:
 - `section`: title to group a set of key/value pairs.